Foundation Diet and Health

 Especially for family farms, the production of biofuel and the use of renewable energy for machines and processes has some potential.
 According to a 2022 study, this represents a good opportunity to reduce the CO 2 footprint of vegetable oils.
 15

-The water footprint of walnuts with shells is 4918 l/kg, and shelled is 9289 l/kg.
+The water footprint of walnuts with shells is 4918 l/kg, and for shelled walnuts it is 9289 l/kg.
 16 This value increases for walnut oil depending on the type and location of production.
 Here too, regional products should be preferred.
 The water footprint of cooking oils in general varies greatly.
 It depends, among other things, on where the raw materials are grown and the further use of the press residues.
 Olive oil has a significantly larger footprint of 900,000 liters of water-eq/kg than rapeseed oil with 800 liters of water-eq/kg.
 14

 Worldwide occurrence - cultivation